Why O'Keeffe Never Left New Mexico — And the Morning Santa Fe Makes You Understand

 The highway north from Albuquerque is boring for about forty minutes.
 Flat scrub, truck stops, the usual.
-Then somewhere around La Bajada Hill, the land opens up and the sky becomes three-quarters of your visual field, and the light shifts from regular American sunlight to something with weight to it.
+Then somewhere around La Bajada Hill, the land opens up, the sky becomes three-quarters of your visual field, and the light shifts from regular American sunlight to something with weight to it.
 Something amber and textured.
 Georgia O'Keeffe called it "the faraway."

 Arriving in the City Different